MatthewAClark/BE_NC_NEWS_PUBLIC/README.md

 Ensure you have NodeJS running on your computer and ensure you are in a directory where you want to clone the project.

 #### Github
-Clone the repo from GitHub.
+Using the terminal, clone the repo from GitHub.

 ```
 git clone https://github.com/MatthewAClark/BE-PT-northcoders-news.git